ashtrindade/daily-megatron/README.md

 </p>

 # Daily Megatron
-A bot that tweets a unique video every single day.
+A Twitter Bot that sends a unique video every single day.
+It was made as a meme bus also to test the Twitter API.

+---
 ## To run this project you will need:

 - A Twitter Developer Account